dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/additional-scenarios.md

 :::moniker-end

-## Save app state before an authentication operation
+## Save app state before an authentication operation with session storage and a state container

 During an authentication operation, there are cases where you want to save the app state before the browser is redirected to the IP.
 This can be the case when you're using a state container and want to restore the state after the authentication succeeds.
 You can use a custom authentication state object to preserve app-specific state or a reference to it and restore that state after the authentication operation successfully completes.
 The following example demonstrates the approach.